Caregiving: Dave, The Caregiver’s Caregiver

 You will find our radio show interviews, video trailers, and articles on this website very interesting and helpful as well.
 Thank you for visiting.
 Continue to check out all that we offer caregivers and those who are grieving on this informative and valuable website.

 Meet The Amazing Charlene

-For those of you that have not had the privelige of meeting the amazing, “Queen Charlene”, here is a 7 minute introduction video.
+For those of you who have not had the privilege of meeting the amazing, “Queen Charlene,” here is a 7-minute introduction video.
 Knowing her will change your life forever.
-You have been warned. lol
+You have been warned.
+LOL

 In 1996, my wife, Charlene, was a healthy, normal house-wife and mother of 3 who loved to cook, entertain, and travel the world.
 But all that changed when she suffered a massive stroke that left her severely speech impaired, and paralyzed on her right side.
 Her first 2 years were the toughest.